Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Findings

 \subsubsection{Team-related challenges}

-The majority of participants also encountered challenges pertaining to their knowledge and understanding of different aspects, which we have classified as \emph{team}-related challenges in developing a fair AI/ML.
+The majority of participants also encountered challenges pertaining to their knowledge and understanding of different aspects, which we have classified as \emph{team}-related challenges in developing a fair AI/ML system.
+Here, the term `team-related challenges' refers to the challenges AI practitioners encounter as a result of their own limitations or shortcomings.
 The participants discussed two key challenges under this category which are the challenges in (i) Having knowledge of bias/fairness and (ii) Having knowledge of AI.
 These two key concepts are underpinned by multiple codes which are explained in detail below: